The History of Wilson Workforce and Rehabilitation Center (WWRC)

 The Harold E. Watson Student Activities Building was named for Major General Harold E. Watson (1911 - 1994), U.S.A.F. on May 17, 1967.

 Dreams come true only through vision and hard work.
-This building exists largely because of the dedicated efforts of the Woodrow Wilson Rehabilitation Center Foundation.
+This building exists largely because of the dedicated efforts of the Wilson Workforce and Rehabilitation Center Foundation.
 Through the inspired leadership of Major General Watson, the Foundation received $350,000 from many generous contributors.
 These funds, combined with State appropriated monies, were used to match Federal funds in paying construction costs.
 As a result of this combination of private, community, State and Federal resources, the Center now has this building.

-General Watson was responsible for the establishment of the Woodrow Wilson Rehabilitation Center Foundation and has been President since its incorporation in 1960.
+General Watson was responsible for the establishment of the Wilson Workforce and Rehabilitation Center Foundation and has been President since its incorporation in 1960.
 He has worked devotedly to promote the Center and it is only fitting that this building bear his name and be a memorial to his efforts.
 The purpose of the Foundation is to assist in the rehabilitation of the physically and mentally disabled, including the support of the objectives of the Center.
 Another important purpose is to help improve public understanding of the field of rehabilitation, generally, and of the vocational rehabilitation program in Virginia.

 The Harold E. Watson Building is a major unit in the overall building program originally authorized by the 1962 Virginia General Assembly.
 This will provide an attractive and efficient plant in which disabled people may be helped in their efforts to become contributing members of society.